On the primordial correlation of gravitons with gauge fields

 \section{Abstract}

 We calculate the primordial correlation of gravitons with an abelian gauge field non-minimally coupled through a dynamical dilaton field or a volume moduli during inflation in the early universe.
 In particular, we compute the cross-correlation of a tensor mode with two gauge field modes and the corresponding correlation functions for the associated magnetic and electric fields using the in-in formalism.
 Moreover, using semi-classical methods, we show that the three-point cross-correlation functions satisfy new consistency relations (soft theorems) in the squeezed limit.
 Our findings exhibit a complete agreement of the full in-in results with the new consistency relations.
-An interesting consequence of our scenario is the possibility of a novel correlation of the primordial tensor mode with the primordial curvature perturbation.
-Finally, we discuss how these correlation functions are imprinted on cosmological observables today and the applications to scenarios of inflationary magnetogenesis.
+An interesting consequence of our scenario is the possibility of a novel correlation of the primordial tensor mode with the primordial curvature perturbation induced by higher order quantum gravity corrections.
+The anisotropic background created by long wavelength gauge field modes makes this correlation function non-vanishing.
+Finally, we discuss how these three-point correlation functions are imprinted on cosmological observables today and the applications to scenarios of inflationary magnetogenesis.